Originally published: 24 March 2026

 - Keeping replacement stock available

-Many businesses include hearing protection within PPE kits to simplify distribution.
+Many businesses include hearing protection within PPE kits to simplify supply and reordering.

 Choosing the right hearing protection for your team

-Providing appropriate hearing protection is essential for safeguarding workers in noisy environments.
+Providing suitable hearing protection is essential for protecting workers in noisy environments.

-By understanding the differences between ear defenders and ear plugs, businesses can select the most suitable PPE for their teams.
+By understanding the difference between ear defenders and ear plugs, businesses can choose the most suitable PPE for their teams and help reduce long-term hearing risk.

 š Browse hearing protection: Hearing Protection